gopaddle-io/configurator/README.md

       volumes:
       - name: test-config
         configMap:
-          name: my-java-d6f8m44fmg
+          name: testconfig-srseq
 ```
-Whenever a new configMap is created through kustomize, Configurator will automatically sync up the related deployments automatically.
+Whenever the customConfigMap is updated, Configurator will create a configMap with a new postfix and will automatically sync up the related deployments with the newly created configMap.

-### Todos
- - Sync Secretes with Deployments
- - Handle Stateful Sets
- - Move Configurator to Operator Framework
+Same functionality applies for secrets as well.

 License
 ----